-Our board of directors has established an audit committee, a compensation and leadership management committee, and a sustainability, nomination, and governance committee.
+Our board of directors has established an audit committee, a compensation committee, and a nominating and corporate governance committee.
 The composition and responsibilities of each of the committees of our board of directors are described below.
 Members serve on these committees until their resignation or until otherwise determined by our board of directors.
 Our board of directors may establish other committees as it deems necessary or appropriate from time to time.